Ianpetergreenburg/sinatra-with-user-skeleton/README.md

+> **HEY IAN**: You made this skeleton to streamline user based applications.
+Add onto it as you learn more things and don't forget to spec it all out.

 > **Note**: This branch (master) contains a skeleton without any app code, perfect for creating a _new_ application or challenge.
 If you're looking for an example app built with this skeleton, take a look at the [example](/../..//tree/example) branch which includes basic CRUD and RSpec tests.

 ### Purpose